 Unitarian Universalist worship styles vary by congregation, and even within congregations.
 Some congregations’ worship is contemporary and high tech.
 Some congregations’ worship is traditional and formal.
 Some features exuberant music, some includes long periods of silent reflection.
-Our congregation’s worship is [insert adjectives].
+Our congregation’s worship is an eclectic mix!

 Elements of a typical Unitarian Universalist Sunday morning worship service include: